Việt Nam to send largest-ever delegation to 2025 SelectUSA Investment Summit

-HÀ NỘI — A largest-ever Vietnamese delegation will take part in the 2025 SelectUSA Investment Summit, scheduled for May 11-14 in Maryland, the US, Minister of Finance Nguyễn Văn Thắng told US Ambassador to Vietnam Marc E. Knapper at their meeting in Hà Nội on Thursday.
+HÀ NỘI — A Vietnamese delegation will take part in the 2025 SelectUSA Investment Summit, scheduled for May 11-14 in the United States' Maryland, Minister of Finance Nguyễn Văn Thắng told US Ambassador to Việt Nam Marc E. Knapper at their meeting in Hà Nội on Thursday.

 Thắng said this is seen as part of key activities aimed at boosting Việt Nam – US trade and investment ties.

-The largest-ever delegation from Việt Nam to the summit reflects growing interest among Vietnamese businesses in the US investment environment and their desire to expand presence in the market, Thắng stressed.
+Việt Nam is sending its largest-ever delegation to the summit, reflecting growing interest among Vietnamese businesses in the US investment environment and their desire to expand presence in the market, Thắng stressed.

 Apart from joining activities at the summit, the Vietnamese delegates will also meet with US authorities, associations and businesses operating in the fields of semiconductors, high technology, startups, banking, and green and digital finance, he noted, adding that through these engagements, the Vietnamese Government aims to underscore its commitment to advancing bilateral economic and trade ties on the basis of fairness, mutual benefit, and sustainability as the world undergoes sweeping changes in trade policies and the global business environment.